Crypto.com (CRO): Overview of the Crypto.com Chain Ecosystem

 By Eric Anziani, COO, Crypto.com

 Crypto.com was founded in 2016, with the vision to accelerate the world’s transition to blockchain technology and to bring cryptocurrency to every wallet.
 By granting customers access to a comprehensive set of DeFi services — alongside the Crypto.com App, Crypto.com Exchange, and Crypto.com Visa Card — the project is doing its part to redefine finance.
-Crypto.com’s wide variety of features are made possible in part through the strong cryptoeconomic system and overall technical prowess of the Crypto.com Chain, which makes use of the Cosmos Tendermint Core BFT consensus mechanism.
+Crypto.com’s wide variety of features are made possible in part through the strong cryptoeconomic system and overall technical prowess of the Crypto.com Chain, which uses the Cosmos Tendermint Core BFT consensus mechanism.
 The CRO coin is the Crypto.com ecosystem’s native currency.
-You can read more about Crypto.com’s technical architecture here, and about its user-facing functionalities here.
+You can read more about Crypto.com in our articles “Technical Architecture of the Crypto.com Chain,” and “A Deeper Look at the Crypto.com Ecosystem.”

 Crypto.com Value Proposition and Main Components